wwcodemanila/WWCodeManila-ML.AI/tutorials/categorical_data.md

  4	| 2|   0 | 0| 1 | 0
  5	| 1| 1 | 0 | 0 | 1

  One way to do this is by using `OneHotEncoder`.
-[See this tutorial for implementation.](http://scikit-learn.org/stable/modules/preprocessing.html#encoding-categorical-features)  Note OneHotEncoder cannot process string values directly.
+[See this tutorial for implementation.](http://scikit-learn.org/stable/modules/preprocessing.html#encoding-categorical-features)  Note that OneHotEncoder cannot process string values directly.
 If your nominal features are strings, then you need to first map them into integers (using `LabelEncoder()`, perhaps).

  Another way is to use panda's `get_dummies()` method.
 Suppose we have another nominal feature called `hair_color`.
 The way to code this would be:
  ```python